 A good milonga can end badly.
 New friends can leave for vacations.
 Great food can make you sick.
 Balmy weather can dehydrate you.
-And travelling light can make rebuilding a hacked website beyond tedious.
+And traveling light can make rebuilding a hacked website beyond tedious.

 The last four days every day a perfect stranger walked up to me to tell me that they remember Duro y Vio.
-Do I get to stop crying on this trip.
+Do I get to stop crying on this trip?

 But I am now living in another high-ceilinged Berlin flat, this one with mirrors to keep me sane and a rabbit to keep me company.